Workforce Integration Network (WIN)

 Londoners from Black, Asian and Minority Ethnic backgrounds face disproportionate barriers in the labour market.
 The employment gaps between different minority ethnic groups and their white counterparts suggest ongoing inequalities in the labour market.

-As part of his Strategy for Social Integration, in 2018 the Mayor launched the Workforce Integration Network (WIN).
+In 2018, as part of his Strategy for Social Integration, the Mayor launched the Workforce Integration Network (WIN).

 WIN works with employers, industry bodies and other public authorities to improve pathways for under-represented groups in the workplace to access and progress in good work and sustainable careers.